pegasus-kv/pegasus-kv.github.io/_community/proposal.md

 Currently most of the core developers of Pegasus are working in XiaoMi KV-Storage Team.
 Yingchun Lai is one of the [Apache Kudu](https://github.com/apache/kudu) PMC members.
-Zuoyan Qin is an experienced open source developer who created [sofa-pbrpc](https://github.com/baidu/sofa-pbrpc) inside baidu.
+Zuoyan Qin is an experienced open source developer who created [sofa-pbrpc](https://github.com/baidu/sofa-pbrpc) inside Baidu.
 Wei Huang is also an active contributor of [Apache Doris (Incubating)](https://github.com/apache/incubator-doris).

 - Zuoyan Qin (<https://github.com/qinzuoyan>)
 - Yuchen He (<https://github.com/hycdong>)